 - The Qur’an radically de-emphasizes—if not, removes—both center points in Jesus’ ethics, love for God and love for neighbor.

 - The Qur’an entirely omits Jesus’ emphases on being like God and knowing God intimately.

 We thus find many similarities and differences between Jesus in the Bible and Qur’an.
-The net effect is that the Qur’an simultaneously honors Jesus as a great prophet and yet so marginalizes him that, from a biblical perspective, cIsa is only superficially like the biblical Jesus.
+The net effect is that the Qur’an honors cIsa as a great prophet and yet so marginalizes him that he is only superficially like the biblical Jesus.
 Hence, many Christians would say that Muslims seem barely to know the Jesus they revere.

 As Tarif Khalidi writes: